Team Tabby (TABY)

 - Dark Secret: She is ashamed of her status as a former member of the White Fang and terrified of what her friends will think of her should they find out.
 When she finally confesses to Izuku, she's stunned when he says that he'll continue to stand by her.

 - Demoted to Extra: For the Docks arc only, where she's just one of many people fighting the White Fang.
-Compare this to the canon Docks arc, which was entirely focused around her and her heritage.
+Compare this to the canon Docks arc, which was entirely focused around her, her species, and her past.

 - Doppleganger Attack: Played with.
 Blake's Semblance can create shadow clones to distract opponents and take attacks for her, but she can't actually manipulate them in any way.